Last updated December 2, 2020

 When will your pubs be open?

-The majority of our pubs are now open.
 For the latest information on opening dates at sites which are currently closed, please follow their social media channels and check their individual website.

 If you book a table for food, how long can you stay on for drinks?

 No, tables outside are not bookable.
 Customers can request to sit outside when they arrive and their request will be accommodated where possible, but managers have the right to refuse such a request as this is dependent on trade and staffing levels.
 If we are able to seat you outside, you will be giving up your inside booking and your table will no longer be available.

 No, we are only accepting advance bookings for food.

 Pubs / hotels/ inns with accommodation will offer rooms if they are open.

 We will only be offering seated table service while social distancing requirements are in place.
 This will result in reduced maximum occupancy, so we strongly recommend that customers book in advance for food, either by phone or online.

 We will accept walk-ins for food and drinks, although you may have to wait for an available table.